-Mark Dion does not have a computer algorithm to connect physics and art or art and mathematics, but he has a lively curiosity.
+Mark Dion does not have a computer algorithm to connect physics and art, art and mathematics, or art and equations, but he has a lively curiosity.
 He has sifted the Thames for a group portrait of London—or of the volunteers who combed its shores for him.
 For months he followed the Museum of Modern Art as it dug deeper still, to the foundations for a new architecture.
 In the detritus of his Rescue Archaeology, he describes a vanishing city block, an evolving institution, and the art and lives they uproot and preserve.
 Now he comments on the very urge to dig, to collect, and to preserve, as in a museum of natural history.

 When it comes to the intersection between art and science, one thinks first of new media, as in "Produced at Eyebeam" or other representations of live data.
 Dion's old-fashioned route carries an added interest, in part because it questions the intersection's existence.
 "Unlike legitimate archaeological excavations," the gallery states, "Dion's have little scientific value."
 However, that, too, simplifies matters.
 Archaeology itself uses the tools of science to investigate not natural but cultural phenomena.
 In London, the Tate coordinated The Thames Dig with webcasts on archaeology and discussion points for schools.

 One might say that Dion probes how value judgments accrue to science, art, and culture in the first place.
 He blurs the distinctions between the real, the imagined, and the documentation of both.
-The gallery's front room includes high- and low-tech gear that may or may not have helped dig through MOMA.
+The gallery's front room includes high- and low-tech gear that may or may not have helped dig through MoMA.
 Real families did sell or discard all that junk further inside.
 As yet another layer of time, media, distance, and reflection, The Curiosity Shop looks far more beautiful in photographs, lit from within.
 In person, one can more easily dismiss its quaintness, along with the ten years' worth of fairly ordinary drawings also on display.

 Alternatively, one could say that Dion describes the evolution of art and science along with the changing world they represent.
 Both the drawings and the shelving invoke arbitrary taxonomies.
 They point to a nostalgic, downright prescientific view of science, one with more classification schemes than theories to support them.
 They suggest that art always has a kind of nominalist residue left over when it emulates science.
 It invites fictions and interpretation in part to handle so much immediate visual experience.